Rhinoplasty (Nose Job)

 Nose reshaping and contouring is commonly described as having “a nose job” or “nose reshaping”.

 Having Rhinoplasty surgery can change the overall appearance of the face.
 To enable patients to make an informed decision on having nose surgery Mr. Golchin preforms 3 dimensional (3D) photography of the full face prior to any treatment.
-This enables patients to realistically see visually what the final result will look like following treatment.
+This enables patients to realistically see visually what the final nose restructuring surgery result will look like following treatment.

-How Nose Cosmetic Surgery is done
+How Nose Cosmetic Surgery (Rhinoplasty Procedures) is performed

 - Mr Golchin uses the computer imaging photographic references in the operating theatre to provide direct evaluation of the intended goal during the procedure.

-Rhinoplasty can be accomplished using an internal or external surgical approach.
+Rhinoplasty nose enhancements can be accomplished using an internal or external surgical approach.
 The internal surgery approach allows all the incisions to be hidden inside the nostrils.
 Therefore there is no evidence of any cuts or scarring on the outside of the nose after surgery.